facebook

 2. Warm Compresses

-Applying a warm compress over closed eyelids can help stimulate tear production and relieve discomfort.
-The heat also aids in unclogging blocked oil glands.
+Warm compress on closed eyelids may be used to stimulate the production of tears and relieve pain.
+The heat also helps in clearing the blocked oil glands.

 3. Eyelid Hygiene